 2. Interior Shutters

-Shutters are quite similar to wooden blinds and effective in blocking out harsh light.
+Shutters are quite similar to wooden blinds and are effective in blocking out harsh light.
 Additionally, you can use them to ensure privacy, but unlike wood blinds, shutters work most effectively in homes with a traditional appearance.

 Since they are among the best classic window treatments, they may not be suitable if you have a home with a modern look.
 That being said, shutters go well with most types of decor and can help you make a powerful statement without a lot of effort.